 The design of the Acer Nitro XF252Q gaming monitor offers up to 120mm of height adjustment, -5°/20° tilt, 360° swivel, +/- 90° pivot, and 100x100mm VESA mount compatibility.

-Connectivity options include DisplayPort 1.2, two HDMI 2.0 ports, a quad-USB 3.0 hub (two ports at the side), a headphones jack, and two 2W built-in speakers.
+Connectivity options include DisplayPort 1.2, two HDMI 2.0 ports, a quad-USB 3.0 hub (two ports at the side), a headphone jack and two 2W built-in speakers.

 Price & Similar Monitors

-Furthermore, it offers a first-class backlight strobing technology with a very low brightness penalty and decent customization as well as additional useful gaming features, a versatile design, extensive connectivity, and overall great value for the price.
+Furthermore, it offers a good backlight strobing technology with a very low brightness penalty and decent customization as well as additional useful gaming features, a versatile design and extensive connectivity.

 |Resolution||1920×1080 (Full HD)|

 |Other Ports||4x USB 3.0, Headphone Jack|